Green production guidelines

 Our Green Production Guidelines explains how we can reduce our impact, engaging our partners, clients and team members from the start of each project.

-• We recognize that we face a climate crisis and do our best to minimize our impact.
+• We recognise that we are facing a climate crisis and strive to minimise our impact.

-We consider minority representation on screen very important, so we promote diversity - race, gender, sexual orientation, disability - in our casting.
+We consider minority representation on screen highly important, therefore we promote diversity – race, gender, sexual orientation, disability – in our casting choices.

 We respect and value work-life balance.